 Fill the cored peppers with the filling.

 Take some of the sausage meat and wrap it around the pepper.
 Make sure none of the pepper is visible.
-Roll it in the egg so that it is in the shape of an egg.
+Roll it so that it is in the shape of an egg.

 Place the armadillo eggs on a smoker rack and place in the smoker.